“Improve access and security of land tenure”

 Improving Land Administration

 Undertaking systematic registration of communal and individually owned land

-- Implementing a programme of actions for strengthening institutions and mechanisms for land dispute resolutio
+Implementing a program of actions for strengthening institutions and mechanisms for land dispute resolution

-- Implementing a programme of actions for strengthening land administration and management institutions.
+Implementing a program of actions for strengthening land administration and management institutions.

 - Construction of 10 new Ministry Zonal Offices (MZOs)

 - Land Information System(LIS) enhancement and rollout to 21 MZOs